levi0206/lerblog/content/posts/basics.md

 # Part I: Basics
 As an opening, we first mention some important concepts in deep learning, including
-- Artificial Neural Network
+- artificial neural network
-- Automatic Differentiation and Backpropogation
+- automatic differentiation
-- Monte Carlo Estimation
+- Monte Carlo estimation
-- Minibatch Stochastic Gradient Descent.
+- minibatch stochastic gradient descent.

 Given the extensive nature of each subsection, a comprehensive coverage is beyond the scope.
 Instead, we will pick certain subjects, explain some important ideas and theorems that support these mechanisms, and provide a simple example as demonstration.